-No, Zapier bots can only be added to PRO spaces which are available under the PRO and TEAMS plans.
-Anyone that is an admin in the PRO space can add Zapier bots.
+No, Zapier bots can only be added to PRO spaces which are available under the Unlimited plan.
+Anyone that is an admin in a PRO space can add Zapier bots.

 How many Zapier bots can I add to a space?

 You can add up to 20 bots to a space.
 After that it is not possible to add more Zapier bots to that particular PRO space.
 This does not affect the limit on your other PRO spaces.Note that the same bot can be used for multiple Zaps as well by choosing the same bot in the dropdown menu for the integration.